“It’s impossible to be bored running a rapid,”according to Fabio Oliveira.

-NOLS offers 51 courses with a river component in 9 locations all over the world.
+NOLS offers numerous courses with a river or ocean component in locations all over the world.
 Whether you want to canoe through the New Zealand backcountry, or whitewater kayak through remote desert corridors in the American Southwest, you can learn a wide array of river skills in a variety of natural classrooms.

 “Whitewater paddling is like dancing with water.
 It’s a very kinesthetic way to interact with nature since you need to be very engaged with the river,” explains Fabio.
 As you are introduced to the basics of the whitewater dance, you will build paddling competence, river-specific risk management techniques, and awareness of safety and rescue methods.